IrishBruse/Smarter-Semicolon/README.md

 * `smartersemicolon.enable`: Toggle this extension on/off.
 * `smartersemicolon.autoLineChange`: Toggle the automatic line changing feature on/off.
 * `smartersemicolon.acceptSuggestions`: If true, accept the current IntelliSense suggestion on a semicolon.
-* `smartersemicolon.showInStatusBar`: Toggle the extension information on the status bar.
 * `smartersemicolon.deleteEmptyLine`: Toggle deleting an empty line if the cursor is at the line and the user pressed a semicolon.
 * `smartersemicolon.languageExclusions`: Languages to disable the extension in will not place a semicolon in these langauges as long as its enabed with `smartersemicolon.enable`